Aravind-11/IITM_Saastra/README.md

 PPO, developed by OpenAI in 2017, is a state-of-the-art RL algorithm.
 It updates the current version of the ​network​ being trained and fires a ​callback​ that saves the network to the bank if the current version has outperformed previous versions.

 ### Method
 Two PPO models each for agent_A and agent_B are trained independently with a joint state space, independent action space and rewards.
-This idea is adopted from this [paper](https://proceedings.neurips.cc//paper/2020/file/3b2acfe2e38102074656ed938abf4ac3-Paper.pdf).
+The idea is adopted from this [paper](https://proceedings.neurips.cc//paper/2020/file/3b2acfe2e38102074656ed938abf4ac3-Paper.pdf).

 # References